-Perhaps most interesting is how traditional banks are also jumping on-board.
-For example, Barclay’s introduced Pingit that allows people to pay each other via a Twitter handle or mobile number, while Kaypay from India’s Kotak Mahindra allows the transfer of money through Facebook.
+Perhaps most interesting is how traditional banks are also jumping on board.
+For example, Barclay’s introduced Pingit which allows people to pay each other via a Twitter handle or mobile number, while Kaypay from India’s Kotak Mahindra allows the transfer of money through Facebook.

-Additionally in 2015 IBM, Intel, JP Morgan, the Linux Foundation, and several big banks announced the “Open Ledger Project,” which is known as Hyperledger.
-This is an open-source blockchain platform that would let businesses to build a distribution ledger for virtually any product or service they can imagine, such as a fast, secure, and direct payment platform.
+Additionally, in 2015 IBM, Intel, JP Morgan, the Linux Foundation, and several big banks announced the “Open Ledger Project,” which is known as Hyperledger.
+This is an open-source blockchain platform that would let businesses build a distributed ledger for virtually any product or service they can imagine, such as a fast, secure, and direct payment platform.

-In other words, social payments are already disrupting the entire banking and financial services industry, but what benefits and risk do they possess?
+In other words, social payments are already disrupting the entire banking and financial services industry, but what benefits and risks do they possess?